-The following summary describes management actions that affect the gray snapper component of the reef fish fishery in the Gulf.
-More information on the Reef Fish FMP and other Council FMPs can be obtained from the Council website.10
+The following summary describes management actions that affect the GS component of the reef fish fishery in the Gulf.
+More information on the Reef Fish FMP and other Council FMPs can be obtained from the Council website.
+11

 Fishery management unit: Gray snapper was included in the 33 species (15 snappers, 15 groupers, and 3 sea basses) that comprised the original fishery management unit (FMU) of the Reef Fish FMP (GMFMC 1981).
 Species have been added and subtracted through Amendments 1 and 15 (GMFMC 1989, 1997) and the Generic ACL/AM Amendment (GMFMC 2011a).
-These changes did not affect gray snapper, which has always been in the FMU.
+These changes did not affect GS, which has always been in the FMU.

 Stock status determination criteria: Amendment 1 (GMFMC 1989) established an OY goal for all reef fish of 20% spawning stock biomass per recruit (SSBR) relative to the SSBR that would occur with no fishing, and an overfished stock was defined as a stock biomass below 20% SSBR.
 Overfishing was defined, for a stock that is not overfished, as fishing at a rate that would not allow harvest of OY on a continuing basis, and for a stock that is overfished, as fishing at a rate that is not consistent with rebuilding the stock to 20% SSBR.
-The SSBR terminology was later replaced with spawning potential ratio.
-The Generic Sustainable Fisheries Act Amendment (GMFMC 1999) was partially approved and measures were implemented in November 1999 that set MFMT for gray snapper at F{30% SPR}.
+The SSBR terminology was later replaced with SPR.
+The Generic Sustainable Fisheries Act Amendment (GMFMC 1999) was partially approved and measures were implemented in November 1999 that set MFMT for GS at F{30% SPR}.
 Estimates of MSY, MSST, and OY were disapproved because they were based on SPR proxies rather than biomass-based estimates.
-The Generic ACL/AM Amendment (GMFMC 2011a), established a gray snapper OFL of 2.88 mp ww, ACL of 2.42 mp ww, ACT of 2.08 mp ww, and an accountability measure.
+The Generic ACL/AM Amendment (GMFMC 2011a), established a GS OFL of 2.88 mp ww, ACL of 2.42 mp ww, ACT of 2.08 mp ww, and an AM.
+Note that these catch limits are in MRFSS units, and are thus not directly comparable to the recommendations in this document.

-Catch limits and stock status determination criteria: Amendment 51 established maximum sustainable yield (MSY), minimum stock size threshold (MSST), and optimum yield (OY) for gray snapper.
+Catch limits and stock status determination criteria: Amendment 51 established MSY, MSST, and OY for GS.
 This amendment also modified the MFMT.
-The amendment additionally modified the gray snapper catch limits and removed the annual catch target.
-The 2020 gray snapper annual catch limit was set to 2,240,000 lb and the annual catch limit for 2021 and subsequent years was set at 2,230,000 lb.
+The amendment additionally modified the GS catch limits and removed the ACT.
+The 2020 GS ACL was set to 2,240,000 lb and the ACL for 2021 and subsequent years was set at 2,230,000 lb.
 The final rule was effective December 17, 2020.

-Other management measures: A 12-inch TL minimum size limit was established for gray snapper in Amendment 1 (GMFMC 1989) for the commercial and recreational sectors.
+Other management measures: A 12-inch TL minimum size limit was established for GS in federal waters in Amendment 1 (GMFMC 1989) for the commercial and recreational sectors.
 Gray snapper was also included in the 10-snapper recreational aggregate bag limit established through that amendment.